jasona7/ChatCVE/README.md

 ## 💻 Usage
 1. Initiate a scan that will kick off the SBOM and CVE artifact creation.
-SBOM reports will appear in output/sbom, and scan summaries will apear in output/scan_summary.
+SBOM reports will appear in output/sbom, and scan summaries will appear in output/scan_summary.
 ``` bash
 python scan.py
 ```